dkarthe/webjeda-blog/_posts/2016-04-14-jekyll-toc.md

 ## Why Table of Contents?
 {: .clear}
-I always liked the Wikipedia **Table of Contents** section which is present for almost every article.
+I always liked the Wikipedia **Table of Contents** section which is present in almost every article.
 It gives us a good insight of the whole article in a few headlines.
 Imagine, if that was not there; how hard it would be to find things you wanted.
-Things like someones career, early life etc., Here is a [sample page](https://en.wikipedia.org/wiki/Kannada){:rel='nofollow'}{:target="_blank"}
+Things like someone's career, early life etc., Here is a [sample page](https://en.wikipedia.org/wiki/Kannada){:rel='nofollow'}{:target="_blank"}

 I have used a similar kind of TOC on my blog.
 At least it looks the same!
 So here is the Table of Contents of this blog post.